GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv2/a11y/index.md

 {% Aside %}

-Note: If an extension requires a custom control, it is much easier to make a custom control accessible from the beginning than to go back an add accessibility support later.
+Note: If an extension requires a custom control, it is much easier to make a custom control accessible from the beginning than to go back and add accessibility support later.

 {% endAside %}